-More details on the insurance coverage as well as the copy of the up-to-date FrontierMEDEX insurance policy can be found in the Health and Safety section of the UR study abroad website.
+More details on the insurance coverage as well as the copy of the up-to-date ACE Travel Assistance (AXA) insurance policy can be found in the Health and Safety section of the UR study abroad website.

 "Dependent" means a Covered Person's lawful spouse or Domestic Partner; or unmarried child from the moment of birth to age 19, or 26 if a full-time student; and who are chiefly dependent on the Covered Person for financial support.
 A child, for eligibility purposes, includes a natural child, adopted child, step child or foster child.
-Coverage on a newborn child will cease 31 days after the date of birth unless the Company receives notification of the birth, a completed enrollment form and required premium.
+See policy for details on coverage regarding newborn care.
+A fiancé(e) is not a dependent of a Covered Person and is not eligible for this insurance coverage.

 Leisure travel is not eligible for coverage under the university's Foreign Travel Insurance Program.
 Additional insurance should be arranged for travel before or after a business related trip at the employee's expense.

 One option includes Gateway Plans - Leisure Traveler*.
 We recommend that you thoroughly research your options and carefully read policies regarding coverage and exclusions, and strongly advise you to purchase coverage that includes medical evacuation and repatriation.

 * The Office of International Education (OIE) provides website links solely for informational purposes.
 The OIE is not necessarily endorsing any organizations, products, or serves, nor is the OIE guaranteeing the validity of value of the information contained therein.